ariesGitterHub/odin-recursion/README.md

 # odin-recursion

-## reminder
+## Reminder
-To run fibonacci.js and mergeSort.js in terminal, open the cd to that file and simply type in:
+To run fibonacci.js and mergeSort.js in terminal, in the CLI open the cd to that file and simply type in:
-"node fibonaccit.js" or "node mergeSort.js".
+"node fibonacci.js" or "node mergeSort.js".

 Outputs will display.

+Note to self: I coded this up using the browser console at first out of habit.